 SciVal Available to UTSW Researchers

-SciVal Experts is research networking tool that helps investigators find other researchers with specific areas of expertise for collaboration, as well as demonstrates their activities to the global research community.
+SciVal Experts is a research networking tool that helps investigators find other researchers with specific areas of expertise for collaboration, as well as demonstrates their activities to the global research community.
 This tool makes it easier to find experts and form teams within UT Southwestern and across organizations, view publications and internal and external collaborators, and find new sources of funding.
 Faculty who have expert profiles will have their funding opportunities tailored to their profiles.
-Others who create their own accounts (students, postdocs, and other researchers) can add information to their profiles to allow SciVal to find match funding opportunities to their work.
+Others who create their own accounts (students, postdocs, and other researchers) can add information to their profiles to allow SciVal to match funding opportunities to their research.

 The mission of the Biomedical Informatics Program is to promote the integration of biomedical informatics and computational biology into the UT Southwestern Medical Center clinical and translational research enterprise through the development of biomedical informatics research programs, software infrastructure, support services, and educational programs.
 Program faculty are focused on the development of data standards for database development and knowledge representation and the development and implementation of novel data mining tools and analysis resources.